dnielsen/redis_on_windows/README.md

 - [Kali Linux](https://www.microsoft.com/en-us/p/kali-linux/9pkr34tncv07)
 - [Debian GNU/Linux](https://www.microsoft.com/en-us/p/debian-gnu-linux/9msvkqc78pk6)

-3. Launch Ubuntu to install the redis-server.
+3. Launch Ubuntu from the Windows Store and then install redis-server.
 Here is the example for Ubuntu: (note: you may need to create a new Login and Password)
 ```
 > sudo apt-get update
 > sudo apt-get install redis-server